jonahwilliams/signal_concept/README.md

 ## Usage

 A SignalRef allows you to change the value of a Signal.
 A SignalRef can be cooerced into a Signal (SignalRef extends Signal).
-This distinction is useful because it allows the developer to control what parts of the code can read/write a signal value, and which parts can only read it.
+This distinction is useful because it allows the developer to control what parts of the code can read/write a signal value and which parts can only read it.

 ```dart
 var ref = new SignalRef(value: 2);